TN 16 (10-16)

 Effective April 1, 2009, SSA suspends or denies benefits based on outstanding felony arrest warrants only for:

 flight to avoid prosecution or confinement (offense code 4902); and

 flight-escape (offense code 4999).

 SSA may now consider approving applications to serve as representative payees from individuals who have an unsatisfied felony arrest warrant.
 SSA still considers warrant information as one of several factors in deciding whether a person is suitable to serve as a representative payee.
 For revised representative payee selection instructions, see GN 00502.132 through GN 00502.133 and GN 00504.102.

-The nonpayment or denial of benefits based on a warrant for a violation of probation and parole (i.e., warrant offense codes 5011, 5012, 8101, or 8102) is not affected by the Martinez court settlement.
+The Martinez court settlement has no effect on the nonpayment or denial of benefits based on a warrant for a violation of probation and parole (warrants with offense codes of 5011, 5012, 8101, and 8102).
 If the beneficiary or recipient does not have an outstanding warrant with an offense code of 4901, 4902, 4999, 8101, 8102, 5011, or 5012, he or she is eligible for benefit payments beginning April 01, 2009, under current Social Security laws and regulations and normal case processing policies and rules.

-NOTE: You can find a list of the warrant offense codes that are not covered under the Martinez settlement retroactive relief process in GN 02613.885C.3.b.
+NOTE: For a list of the warrant offense codes not covered under the Martinez settlement retroactive relief process, see the first row of the chart located in GN 02613.885C.2.b.

 2. Retroactive relief categories of settlement Class Members